 1.7.
 Repeat the palpation of the area around the intravenous catheter insertion site, while palpating the same area on the other limb with your other hand.
 During the palpation pay attention to the temperature (both increased and decreased), skin texture (soft, boggy, tight), and the swelling (note any differences in size between the two limbs).
 Increased temperature may indicate inflammation or infection, while decreased temperature and bogginess may suggest an infiltration.

 1.8.
-Take note of any abnormal findings to determine if the further intervention is needed and for the documentation following peripheral intravenous catheter removal.
+Take note of any abnormal findings to determine if further intervention is needed and for the documentation following peripheral intravenous catheter removal.

 1.9.
 Leave the patient room and wash the hands as described above (1.1).